Azure/Azure-Center-for-SAP-solutions/TSG/Monitoring_Extension_Manual_Upgrade.md

 ## Is there an alternative to using Azure Cloud Shell for running the commands?
 Yes.
 The script can be run on any machine with Azure CLI installed.
 Please follow the steps below,
 - Ensure Azure CLI is installed.
-If not, follow the documentation to install Azure CLI: How to install the Azure CLI | Microsoft Docs
+If not, follow the documentation to install Azure CLI: [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - Run "az login" command
 - Execute the steps mentioned in Step2, replacing ‘YOUR-SUBSCRIPTION-ID’ with the actual subscriptionId.

 ## Commands ran successfully but the VIS is showing ‘FailedToInstallMonitoringExtension’ error.
 The above error can be seen if the Monitoring extension was in a failed provisioning state before the upgrade.
 To fix this, you can delete and register the VIS again.